Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Introduction

 For a broader discussion on fairness in combinatorial optimization problems, we refer readers to \cite{bektacs2020using}.
-Here, we review the literature on enforcing fairness or workload balancing in MTSP and MVRP variants not covered in the previous section.
-Due to the challenges of developing exact approaches for the min-max MTSP and its MVRP variants—primarily stemming from weak continuous relaxations—authors in \cite{zukerman2008fair} introduced the concept of $(\alpha, \beta)$-fairness, which enforces fairness by imposing upper and lower bounds on tour lengths.
-Later, \cite{bektacs2013balancing} formulated the MTSP with tour length constraints using flow-based MILP constraints and solved it optimally via Bender's Decomposition, demonstrating results for instances with up to 70 nodes.
-Another approach to fairness in MTSP and MVRP is bi-objective optimization, which balances the min-sum and min-max objectives.
-For example, \cite{sarpong2013column} developed a column generation method to compute lower bounds for a bi-objective MVRP, while \cite{halvorsen2016bi} explored different route balancing criteria and their impact on Pareto-optimal frontiers.
-Additionally, \cite{matl2018workload} provides a comprehensive survey on workload balancing in MVRP variants, though it does not focus on exact algorithmic solutions.
-More recently, \cite{kinable2017exact} introduced the Equitable TSP, which seeks to construct two perfect matchings in a network that together form a tour while minimizing the cost difference between them.
-This work contributes to fairness-driven routing problems by explicitly considering equity in cost distribution.
+Here, we review the literature on enforcing fairness or workload balancing in MTSP and VRP variants not covered in the previous section.
+Due to the challenges of developing exact approaches for the min-max MTSP and its VRP variants--primarily stemming from weak continuous relaxations--\cite{zukerman2008fair} introduced the concept of $(\alpha, \beta)$-fairness, which enforces fairness by imposing upper and lower bounds on tour lengths.
+Later, \cite{bektacs2013balancing} formulated the MTSP with tour-length constraints using flow-based MILP constraints and solved it optimally via Bender's Decomposition, reporting results for instances with up to 70 nodes.
+Another approach to fairness in MTSP and VRP is bi-objective optimization, which balances the min-sum and min-max objectives.
+For example, \cite{sarpong2013column} developed a column generation method to compute lower bounds for a bi-objective VRP, while \cite{halvorsen2016bi} explored different route balancing criteria and their impact on Pareto-optimal frontiers.
+Additionally, \cite{matl2018workload} provides a comprehensive survey on workload balancing in VRP variants, though it does not focus on exact algorithmic solutions.
+More recently, \cite{kinable2017exact} introduced the equitable TSP, which seeks to construct two perfect matchings in a network that together form a tour while minimizing the cost difference between them.
+This work contributes to fairness-driven routing by explicitly accounting for equity in cost distribution.
 In summary, existing approaches to workload balancing in MTSP typically fall into three categories: (i) modifying the objective function to integrate fairness, as seen in the min-max MTSP and $p$-norm MTSP, (ii) introducing explicit lower and upper bounds on tour lengths to enforce balance, or (iii) resorting to bi-objective optimization to include both the efficiency and fairness objectives.
-This paper takes a fundamentally different approach to incorporating fairness by leveraging recent advancements in \cite{sundar2024parametric} and enforcing fairness as a parameterized constraint where the parameter relates to the level of fairness being enforced.
+This paper takes a fundamentally different approach to incorporating fairness by leveraging recent advancements in \cite{sundar2024parametric} and enforcing fairness as a parameterized constraint, where the parameter quantifies the level of fairness enforced.
 This approach enables the development of computationally efficient exact algorithms to solve the resulting fair variants of the MTSP, which allows a systematic exploration of the efficiency-fairness trade-off.
-We also show that our constraint-driven fairness approach is equivalent to scalarizing \cite{hwang2012multiple} a bi-objective MTSP with min-sum and fairness maximization objectives.
+We also show that our constraint-driven fairness approach is equivalent to scalarizing (see \cite{hwang2012multiple}) a bi-objective MTSP with the min-sum and fairness-maximization objectives.